awgeo/FlightHistory/README.md

 # FlightHistory
 Seven years of flight data are provided for a Virgin Atlantic crew member, with detailed scheduling information for 700 flights worldwide.
 Data spanning Oct 2012 - Oct 2019 are provided in a series of Excel files ("Historical Crew Data").
-More recent flight data (up to end-March 2020) can - with some effort - be parsed from an an iCalendar (.iCal) format.
-This combined data set is then merged with additional geographical data sets, including lat/long locations of airports.
+More recent flight data (up to end-March 2020) is parsed from an iCalendar (.iCal) file.
+The data sets are combined along with additional geographical information, including lat/long locations of airports and distance between origin/destination.

-The final data set (flight_history_combined.xlsx) has been plotted in Tableau, see: https://public.tableau.com/profile/alan.wilson7526#!/
+The final time-series data set (flight_history_combined.xlsx) allows us to filter and categorise data on aircraft type, airport code, city, country, distance, flight time, shifts/blocks and roster periods.

+Some plots published on Tableau Public: https://public.tableau.com/profile/alan.wilson7526#!/

+Please feel free to re-use the data set for training.